kyunwang/performance-matters-server-side/README.md

 # performance-matters-server-side

-Trying to use only ES5 (will use template literals somethimes cus..... dang concatenation)
+*Note: Trying to use only ES5 (will use template literals somethimes cus..... dang concatenation)*

 ## Table of Contents
 - [Getting Started](#getting-started)